hmrc/play-events/README.md

 }
 ```

-Or you can provide an error code:
+Or you can provide an alert code:

 ```scala
 def getHttpData()(implicit hc: HeaderCarrier) : Future[ExampleHttpResponse] = {